fis/aoc/docs/2022-notes.md

-towards the head (or more generally, the next knot) is just taking the [sign function](https://en.wikipedia.org/wiki/Sign_function) of each of the components of the difference between the head and the tail, with one slight adjustment that the tail doesn't move if it's already next to the head.
+towards the head (or more generally, the next knot) is just taking the [sign function](https://en.wikipedia.org/wiki/Sign_function) of each of the components of the difference between the head and the tail, with one slight
+adjustment: the tail doesn't move if it's already next to the head.

 The Burlesque solution also uses the remarkable fact that the ASCII codes for the letters 'U', 'L', 'R' and 'D' happen to be 0, 1, 2 and 3 mod 5,